j0ta-hash/basho_docs/content/sandbox/2.1.4/reference_page.md

 ## Quote

 > Here is a quote.
 What this is should be self explanatory.
 Quotes are automatically indented when they are used.
+This one is long enought that it really ought to wrap a time.
+Maybe twice.
+I'll just keep typing for a bit so the thing does the wrapping and we get to see what super long block quotes look like.
+Good?
+Good.

 Lorem markdownum, spem citharam pignora ligavit dantem, folio, **videt** pericula aera, per fect aque fluens nescitve quoque.
 Auro sua?
 Volucrum lacrimis.